FaustinaAtoti/Database-project-Faustina/README.md

 5.Open .env file and add your workbench password (Save all changes).

+Create a folder named views.
+This is where you will store all ejs files.
+The first file in the views folder will be data.ejs

-6.Run this command node server.js
+6.Run this command on your terminal: node server.js

 7.Search this on your browser http://localhost:3300/data